 You’ll No Longer Be Interested In Sex

 It isn’t, however, the loss of oestrogen that is to blame for a lack of sexual interest.
-Women also experience declining levels of testosterone, which can really cause your libido to take a nosedive.
+Women also experience declining levels of testosterone, which can really cause their libido to take a nosedive.

 Every woman is different though and some report an increased interest in sex, so it’s very individual from case to case.
-So, while the menopause marks the end of a woman’s reproductive cycle, it most certainly does not signal the end of her sexuality.
+So, while menopause marks the end of a woman’s reproductive cycle, it most certainly does not signal the end of her sexuality.